Open-EO/openeo-python-client/docs/data_access.rst

 Handling large vector data
 #######################

+Handling large volumes of data is crucial for making decisions, improving processes and having an efficient solution.
-When you try to execute a process on considerably large data, you will most probably encounter a 'request' entity too large' error as your 'POST' request becomes too large to handle for the system.
+However, if you attempt to execute a process on significantly large data, you would probably encounter a 'Request Entity Too Large' error because your 'POST' request was too large for the system to handle.
 In order to avoid this error, you can upload your vector data to a public location(e.g., via Google Drive) and use it as an URL.
 The data stored in the URL can be loaded using
 :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths`